 Improving Heavy Clay Soils

-Mix some sand, compost and manure into heavy clay soil and you will soon improve that soil.
-If your clay is really heavy then it can be really hard to mix anything into it in the first place.
+Mix some sand, compost and manure into heavy clay soil, and you will soon improve that soil.
+If your clay is really heavy, then it can be tough to mix anything into it in the first place.

 The organic matter could be cut grass, manure, leaves, leaf mould, or anything that is breaking down.
 This helps to improve the soil as it provides nutrition as it breaks down but not only that it leaves air pockets as it breaks down which prevents your soil from becoming overly compacted.

 I don’t recommend using bark here (use it sparingly if it is all you have!) because bark takes a few years to break down and while it is actively breaking down it actually steals nitrogen from your soil.

 If you have too much bark in the mix that is still breaking down, then it will harm the growth of other plants in that soil.

 Some plant cuttings take a lot better in a sand mix than they do in compost.
 Good drainage helps promote root growth by providing lots of room for air circulation, which is crucial for root development in a lot of plants.